Probing $t$-channel single top-quark and antiquark production via differential cross-section measurements at $\sqrt{s}=$\SI{13}{\TeV} with the ATLAS detector: Results

-Good agreement is observed between data and theoretical predictions from Powheg+Pythia8 and MG5\_aMC@NLO, as shown in Figure, and MCFM~\cite{Campbell:2020fhf} at NNLO as shown in Figure~\ref{fig:pt}.
+Good agreement is observed between data and theoretical predictions from Powheg+Pythia8, MG5\_aMC@NLO and MCFM~\cite{Campbell:2020fhf} at NNLO, as shown in Figure~\ref{fig:pt}.
 Figure~\ref{fig:y} also shows good agreement with different PDFs as well as LO to NNLO fixed-order prediction with MCFM~\cite{ATL-PHYS-PUB-2025-035}.